PREPARATION IS 95% OF SUCCESS

 We can also say that preparation is 95% of success, only 5% is implementation.
 Many people are kind to say that my courses are very successful.
 My criterion for the success of my courses is how well students benefit from the courses.
 Teaching the courses is the implementation.
 All my training as a student, as well the benefits and the teaching methodology I intend the students to get from the courses, constitute the preparation.
 In other words, I do not just walk into a class to teach; I prepare myself well.

-Thiis is the same as our scholar-warrior concept.
+This is the same as our scholar-warrior concept.
 We do not engage in free sparring and hope to win.
 We have already won when we engage ourselves in free sparring.
 The free sparring is just to confirm our victory.
 To have such success, we must prepare ourselves well.

 I used this strategy when I went out to ask people for free sparring to confirm my combat efficiency at a time when I was actually not very combat efficient.
 Not only I chose my opponents, I prepared myself very well, and I managed to remain undefeated.
-Later, after I became combat efficient after learning from my sifu, Sifu Ho Fatt Nam, I could spar on the spot without prior preparation.
+Later, when I had become combat efficient after learning from my sifu, Sifu Ho Fatt Nam, I could spar on the spot without prior preparation.
 This didn’t mean my earlier preparation was not useful.
 I just reaped the benefits of my earlier preparation.
 I also had my preparation when learning from my sifu.

 I can now walk into a class and teach, and produce good result.
 This does not mean preparation is not necessary.
 I had my preparation in my earlier teaching.
 I now reap the benefit.